tkosht/wikiencoder/README.md

 ```

 ## Stop the visdom server
-you should kill visdom server after run.
+you should kill visdom server after run-visdom-server.
 ```
 make kill-visdom-server
 ```